daiphuongngo/daiphuongngo/README.md

 Courses | Grade (at Harvard University, the highest grade is an "A," (93-100%) equivalent to a 4.00 on the 4-point scale) / Progress
 --------|------------
-CSCI E-25 Computer Vision in Python with Deep Learning, Deep CNN, Transfer Learning, Generative Models | In Progress, Grade A (93-100%)
-CSCI E-192 Modern Data Analytics with Spark Core, Spark SQL, Spark MLLib, GraphX, NLP, AWS, GCP, Python | In Progress, Grade A (93-100%)
-CSCI E-63C Elements of Machine Learning in R | Summer'25 DGMD S-14 Wearable Devices and Computer Vision in Python | Summer'25 CSCI E-89B Natural Language Processing in Python | Fall'25 CSCI E-89 Deep Learning in Python | Fall'25
-CSCI E-104 Advanced Deep Learning | Spring'26
+CSCI S-89	Deep Learning in Python | Summer'25
+DGMD S-14 Wearable Devices and Computer Vision in Python | Summer'25 CSCI E-89B Natural Language Processing in Python | Fall'25 CSCI E-116	Dynamic Modeling and Forecasting in Big Data| Fall'25 CSCI E-104 Advanced Deep Learning | Spring'26
 CSCI E-102 Econometrics and Causal Inference with R | Spring'26 CSCI E-597 Pre-Capstone & CSCI E-599A Capstone | Summer'26 & Fall'26
+CSCI E-25 Computer Vision in Python with Deep Learning, Deep CNN, Transfer Learning, Generative Models ✅ | Grade A (93-100%) CSCI E-192 Modern Data Analytics with Spark Core, Spark SQL, Spark MLLib, GraphX, NLP, AWS, GCP, Python  ✅ | Grade A (93-100%)
-CSCI E-83 Fundamentals in Data Science in Python (computational statistical inference with maximum likelihood, modern resampling methods, and Bayesian models) | Grade A (93-100%)
+CSCI E-83 Fundamentals in Data Science in Python (computational statistical inference with maximum likelihood, modern resampling methods, and Bayesian models)  ✅ | Grade A (93-100%)
-STAT E-109 Introduction to Statistical Modelling in R | Grade A- (90-92%) CSCI E-101 Foundations of Data Science & Engineering in Python, SQL, Tableau | Grade A (93-100%)
+STAT E-109 Introduction to Statistical Modelling in R  ✅ | Grade A- (90-92%)
+CSCI E-101 Foundations of Data Science & Engineering in Python, SQL, Tableau ✅ | Grade A (93-100%)

 ## Humber College - Post Graduate, Business Insights and Analytics - Academic Progress: